ray-project/ray/doc/tutorial.md

 There is a sharp distinction between *submitting a task* and *executing the task*.
-When a remote function is called, the task of executing that function is submitted to the scheduler, and the scheduler immediately returns object ids for the outputs of the task.
+When a remote function is called, the task of executing that function is submitted to the scheduler, and the scheduler immediately returns object IDs for the outputs of the task.
 However, the task will not be executed until the scheduler actually schedules the task on a worker.

-When a task is submitted, each argument may be passed in by value or by object id.
+When a task is submitted, each argument may be passed in by value or by object ID.
 For example, these lines have the same behavior.

 ```python
 add.remote(1, 2)